EduardoArayaNubox/rush-monorepo-boilerplate/README.md

 ### Get a Clean Copy

+1. Option 1: This repo is setup as a template you can use as the initial contents when creating a new repo in GitHub.
+This is by far the easiest way to start.
-1. Option 1: Do a git clone of this repo, and then delete the `.git` directory
+2. Option 2: Do a git clone of this repo, and then delete the `.git` directory
-2. Option 2: Use `git archive` (read the manpage) to make an export of this repo and then extract that archive to the folder in which you are going to create the new repo
+3. Option 3: Use `git archive` (read the manpage) to make an export of this repo and then extract that archive to the folder in which you are going to create the new repo